-While a beekeeper will monitor a hive to assess its health, check for mite infestations and treat it when health problems arrive, Beekeepers can also be responsible for feeding bees, cleaning and constructing hives, preparing equipment for pollination activities, raising and replacing queen bees, dividing colonies if needed and replacing combs.
+While a beekeeper will monitor a hive to assess its health, check for mite infestations, and treat it when health problems arise, they can also be responsible for feeding bees, cleaning and constructing hives, preparing equipment for pollination activities, raising and replacing queen bees, dividing colonies if needed, and replacing combs.

-As a Beekeeper, you’ll usually work long hours during the summer months to provide the bees with everything they need come rain or shine.
-To do well in this role you’ll need to be fairly brave and have a genuine passion for bees – it’ll also help if you can stay calm under pressure, as bees don’t respond well to erratic behaviour.
+As a beekeeper, you’ll usually work long hours during the summer months to provide bees with everything they need come rain or shine.
+To do well in this role, you’ll need to be fairly brave and have a genuine passion for bees – it’ll also help if you can stay calm under pressure, as bees don’t respond well to erratic behaviour.

 Whilst you’re getting familiar with your beekeeping responsibilities, it’s best to start small – for example, by keeping a small colony of bees as a hobby.
-It can also help to join the British Beekeeping Association (BBKA) who can give you plenty of advice and guidance.
+It can also help to join the British Beekeeping Association (BBKA), who can give you plenty of advice and guidance.

-Once you’re comfortable in your role, you can think about the business side of things and start making a profit by selling honey, beeswax and royal jelly – and when you’re feeling confident enough, you can also offer a bee collection service, where you can safely remove bees nests from people’s homes and add them to your own bee farm.
+Once you’re comfortable in your role, you can think about the business side of things and start making a profit by selling honey, beeswax, and royal jelly.
+And when you’re feeling confident enough, you can also offer a bee collection service, where you can safely remove bees nests from people’s homes and add them to your own bee farm.

 To enjoy this role, you’ll need to have a genuine interest in sea creatures and be willing to work in water.
-It’s also not a role for people who have a problem getting dirty or being in dark small spaces as you’ll be required to do regular cleaning and animal feeds – which in this case could mean dishing out raw fish to a raft of hungry penguins!
+It’s also not a role for people who have a problem getting dirty or being in dark, small spaces as you’ll be required to do regular cleaning and animal feeds – which, in this case, could mean dishing out raw fish to a raft of hungry penguins!

-To become an Aquarist, you will usually need to complete a degree in a related subject, such as marine biology or animal care.
-You will also have an advantage if you’ve got previous experience working with animals.
+To become an aquarist, you’ll usually need to complete a degree in a related subject, such as marine biology or animal care.
+You’ll also have an advantage if you’ve got previous experience working with animals.
 Some find that the best way to do this is to study for a degree whilst volunteering in an aquarium or zoo.

-Animal Physiotherapists work with animals who are injured or have problems with movement, to try and help improve their pain and quality of life.
-There are no limits on the range of animals you may end up treating in this role, from pets, to farm, or even zoo animals.
+Animal physiotherapists work with animals who are injured or have problems with movement, to try and help manage their pain and improve their quality of life.
+There are no limits to the range of animals you may end up treating in this role, from pets, to farm, or even zoo animals.

-In order to excel in this role, you will need to have an in depth knowledge of the anatomy and physiology of animals, and be able to recognise when they have limited movement, or any other conditions that may affect their health whilst they are in your care.
+In order to excel in this role, you’ll need to have an in-depth knowledge of the anatomy and physiology of animals, and be able to recognise when they have limited movement or any other conditions that may affect their health whilst they’re in your care.

 If you have no experience or qualifications at all, then you could complete an undergraduate degree in veterinary physiotherapy.